gate/gateapi-nodejs/docs/FuturesApi.md

   'offset': 0, // number | List offset, starting from 0
   'from': 1547706332, // number | Start timestamp  Specify start time, time format is Unix timestamp.
 If not specified, it defaults to (the data start time of the time range actually returned by to and limit)
   'to': 1547706332, // number | Termination Timestamp  Specify the end time.
 If not specified, it defaults to the current time, and the time format is a Unix timestamp
-  'type': "dnw" // string | Changing Type：  - dnw: Deposit & Withdraw - pnl: Profit & Loss by reducing position - fee: Trading fee - refr: Referrer rebate - fund: Funding - point_dnw: point_fee: POINT Trading fee - point_refr: POINT Referrer rebate - bonus_offset: bouns deduction
+  'type': "dnw" // string | Change types:  - dnw: Deposit and withdrawal - pnl: Profit and loss from position reduction - fee: Trading fees - refr: Referrer rebates - fund: Funding fees - point_dnw: Point card deposit and withdrawal - point_fee: Point card trading fees - point_refr: Point card referrer rebates - bonus_offset: Trial fund deduction
 };
 api.listFuturesAccountBook(settle, opts)
    .then(value => console.log('API called successfully.
 Returned data: ', value.body),